dylannirvana/awards_gallery/README.md

 ## Requirements
 In order for it to run, photos must have a url, title, width, and height.
 Users can use native browser or operating system methods to view in Lightbox, save, and share.

+## Deployment
+The app can be attached as a

 ## Roadmap
-Right now, one has to manually copy the correct JSON file, write the target in JavaScript in node/parser.js on line 5, and state the destination file(s) on line 16, then type a node command.

-This can be further automated by:
+- Use SASS app to simply import variables.scss to skin application
-- Writing multiple targeting statements in parser.js as promises, requiring only one run command
+- Write multiple targeting statements in parser.js as promises, requiring only one run command
 - Creating an Express wrapper to run a Fetch API for the JSON https://expressjs.com/
 - Carry over SASS descriptions from SASS project